-The TVP_ORDER_UNIQUE token MUST always be sent after TVP_COLMETADATA and before the first TVP_ROW token.
+The TVP_ORDER_UNIQUE token MUST always be sent after TVP_COLMETADATA and before the first TVP ROW token.

 When a TVP is sent to the server, each ColNum ordinal inside a TVP_ORDER_UNIQUE token MUST refer to a client generated column.
-Ordinals that refer to columns with fDefault set are rejected by the server.
+Ordinals that refer to columns with fDefault set will be rejected by the server.